 Open source library for creating TensorFlow containers to run on Amazon SageMaker.

-SageMaker TensorFlow Containers is an open source library for making the TensorFlow framework run on Amazon SageMaker.
+The SageMaker TensorFlow Training Toolkit is an open source library for making the TensorFlow framework run on Amazon SageMaker.

 This repository also contains Dockerfiles which install this library, TensorFlow, and dependencies for building SageMaker TensorFlow images.

 For information on running TensorFlow jobs on SageMaker:

 Make sure you have installed all of the following prerequisites on your development machine: